not-first/mcpack/README.md

 #### Options (create)

-- `-d, --description <DESCRIPTION>`: Description of the datapack.
+- `-d, --description <DESCRIPTION>`: Description of the datapack
 - `-i --icon <ICON_PATH>`: Path to pack icon (must be a PNG). *This will be copied into the datapack directory and correctly renamed to pack.png*
-- `-f, --format <FORMAT(S)>`: Pack format(s) to support, as a space separated list (e.g. `-f 48, 61`).
+- `-f, --format <FORMAT(S)>`: Pack format(s) to support, as a space separated list (e.g. `-f 48, 61`)
-- `-m, --minecraft`: Include the minecraft namespace folder (true if flag is provided, false if the flag is not).
+- `-m, --minecraft`: Include the minecraft namespace folder (true if flag is provided, false if the flag is not)
   - `--load`: Include template load.mcfunction file
   - `--tick`: Include template tick.mcfunction file
 - `-n, --namespace <NAMESPACE>`: Custom namespace name
   - `-s, --starters`: Starter files to create in custom namespace as a space separated list (e.g. `function advancement`).
-Refer to [here](#supported-starter-folders-and-element-types) for all possible values.
+Refer to [here](#supported-starter-folders-and-element-types) for all possible values
-- `-o, --output-dir <DIR>`: Output directory for the datapack.
+- `-o, --output-dir <DIR>`: Output directory for the datapack
-- `-F, --force`: Force overwriting previous folder contents without confirmation.
+- `-F, --force`: Force overwriting previous folder contents without confirmation
 - `--no-icon`: Skip pack icon prompt
 - `--no-minecraft-tags`: Skip minecraft load/tick template file prompt
 - `--no-starters`: Skip start file prompt